Mini Quilt of the Month, August: Piecing a Photograph

 - 1 yard Robert Kaufman's Kona Cotton, Ash (for the top and binding)

 - 1/4 yard Robert Kaufman's Kona Cotton, Charcoal

 - 1 yard Rowan's Shot Cotton,Persimmon (for the top and backing)

 - Non Slip Cutting Ruler

-- Quilter's Dream Request Loft, Craft Size Batting (or size appropriate for your photograph, it should be 4-inches wider and longer than the finished measurements of your quilt)
+- Craft size Quilter's Dream Natural Request Dream cotton batting (or size appropriate for your photograph, it should be 4-inches wider and longer than the finished measurements of your quilt)